rednil-rab/isrValidatePhone/README.md

 # isrValidatePhone
-an input field which validates israeli telephone area code
+is a react.js input component that validates israeli area code